GoKo-Son626/lava-webserver-riscv/ADDING_PHYSICAL_DEVICE.md

 The RUN pin of raspberry pi 4 model b is active low.
 Keeping it low for 200ms is enough to safely reboot the raspberry pi 4b.

 Here pin A0 of arduino is used to pull it low.
 But make sure to keep it high after the board is reset otherwise the reboot will not complete.

-All the scripts are present in [arduino](/arduino/) directory.
-For this setup, it is better to copy the contents of [arduino](/arduino/) to a direcotry inside the root directory and then give it full permission for every user so that the setup does not fail due to lack of permissions.
-My directory tree looks as follows.

 ```
 /lava-shared